The Required Alternative Society: The Simpler Way.

 In general, solar passive building design will greatly reduce the need for space heating and cooling.
 As explained above, almost no (non-human) energy will be needed for food production.
 Only a little energy will be needed for pumping clean and waste water, as these will be collected and dealt with locally.
 The need for transport, refrigeration, packaging and marketing will be greatly reduced.
 Most leisure needs will be met within the settlement at little energy cost.
 Industrial production will be greatly reduced, and most of it will take place in small local enterprises operating in more labour-intensive and craft ways.
 Only a little heavy industry will be needed, e.g. basic steel, railways, buses, and therefore mining and timber industries will be small.
 There will be little need for shipping or air transport.
 Most cooking would be by wood, gas produced from biomass wastes and electricity from local renewable sources.

-The crucial significance of integration..
+The crucial significance of integration and proximity.

 The fundamental reasons why only settlements of this kind can enable the huge reductions in resource use required are to do with the integration of functions that localism, proximity and smallness of scale make possible.
 This enables the elimination of many processes needed in globalised consumer society.
 Consider the supply of eggs, examined in the study by Trainer, Malik and Lenzen, (2019).

 These multiple and overlapping functions, recyclings and synergies are possible because of the very small scale in localism and the closeness of activities to each other.
 ‘Wastes’ from one operation can become inputs to another close by with no transport energy cost.
-Overlapping and multiple functions can be organised; ducks eat slugs, provide feathers and manure and entertainment, and ducklings.
+Overlapping and multiple functions can be organised; e.g., ducks eat slugs, provide feathers and manure and entertainment, and ducklings.
 Familiar people close by can exchange information, organise, cooperate in managing systems without offices or staff.
 Thus, sub-systems and operations are highly integrated.
 This includes social and psychological functions.
-For example if facilities for care of aged and unwell people are located in the middle of town beside the main community garden the people in them will be able to interact and observe and be involved, the gardeners will benefit from their experience and thus older people can feel they still have a valued role, the need for expensive professional ‘carers’ will be reduced while greatly improving the experience of the older people.
-In a caring community where people only have to earn money a few days a week many will have time to help out and chat, and to enable old people to remain in their homes longer.
+For example if facilities for care of aged and infirm people are located in the middle of town beside the main community garden the people in them will be able to interact and observe and be involved, the gardeners will benefit from their experience and thus older people can feel they still have a valued role, the need for expensive professional ‘carers’ will be reduced while greatly improving the experience of the older people.
+In a caring community where people only have to earn money a few days a week many will have time to drop in, help out and chat, and to enable old people to remain in their homes longer.

 In addition, there is the even more important phenomenon: social integration.
 You will have many overlapping relationships with people.
 In present society we tend to have only one weak connection with most of the people we deal with; for instance, you might know Mary only as the supermarket check-out lady.
 But in a village the person who bakes your bread could also be the wicket keeper in your cricket team, the comedian at the concerts, chair of the fruit tree committee, the one who enticed your cat down from the roof last Easter, and your go-to man for bee hive advice.
 This is a multi-faceted familiarity involving a history of many connections and bonds with most of the people around you.
 Your neighbourhood would have an extremely complex network of these connections feeding into many factors such as reputation and respect, moral debt and gratitude, friendships, trust, readiness to care and support, collective wisdom, community solidarity and resilience, feeling of security, and capacity to find solutions to problems.
 This enables synergism to flourish in small communities.
 One consequence is that the presently huge dollar and psychological costs of social breakdown will probably be largely if not entirely avoided.
-Of course, small communities can be oppressive too, but Eco-villages work on procedures and skills to make sure that discontents and problems are aired and dealt with.
+Of course, small communities can be oppressive too, but Eco-villages work on procedures and skills to make sure that discontents and problems are aired and dealt with in friendly ways.

 Redundancy and resilience, independence and security.